snaphy/snaphyBackend/common/plugins/email/readMe.md

         //First load this plugin file inside your plugin. var mail = helper.loadPlugin('pluginName');
         //Now call method emailModel.TemplateName(from, to, subject, {}, callback);
-        mail.adminEmail.sendNotice("robinskumar73@gmail.com", "xyz@gmail.com", "Hey this is a subject", {'title': 'this is a test title'}, callback)
+        mail.adminEmail.sendNotice(" 'Rohit Basu' <rohitbasu2050@gmail.com>", "xyz@gmail.com", "Hey this is a subject", {'title': 'this is a test title'}, callback)
      ```